apache/james-project/src/adr/0055-rspamd-spam-filtering.md

 ## Context

-In order to anti-spam, James provide 3 mechanism:
+In order to detect spam, James provide 3 mechanism:

 - SMTP Hook: decide to reject or not before spooling on the SMTP level
 - Mailet: custom the mailet pipeline for changing the mail processing when detect spam mail.